Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

 \begin{proposition} For brickwork random quantum circuits on $n$ qudits with local dimension $q$, periodic boundary conditions, and evolved to depth $t$, the averaged purity of $\rho_A(t)$ on a contiguous subsystem $A$ is bounded as

-For simplicity, we assume that the subsystem $A$ consists of an even number of qudits. \end{proposition} We delay the proof of this proposition until the end of the Appendix.
+For simplicity, we assume that the subsystem $A$ consists of an even number of qudits. \end{proposition} We delay the proof of this proposition until later in the \hyperref[app:purityproof]{Appendix}.
 The bounds on the entropy and distance fluctuations in \autoref{thm:earlytimebound} then follow directly from \autoref{prop:RQCpurity}.